 3. Keeping up with technology

-On the surface, it may seem as if construction technology isn’t, yet, this is a claim that only someone completely unfamiliar with the term could make.
+On the surface, it may seem as if construction technology isn’t advancing at such a rapid pace, yet, this is a claim that only someone completely unfamiliar with the term could make.
 When buying equipment, you’re basically locked until you decide to replace it, which, most likely, won’t be anytime soon.
 On the other hand, if you’re renting, you can virtually get a new piece of equipment for every project.
 Your commitment and contract aren’t that long-lasting, which means that there’s nothing preventing you from getting a newer gear as soon as it’s available.

 4. Transporting machines